vchan2/vchan2.github.io/2023APCalculusBC.md

   * Find the first and second derivatives in polar form (special case of parametric)
   * Find the area of polar curves
   * Find the area between polar curves
+Exam weighting: 11.5

+NOTE: any material from Units 1 to 8 is also fair game and may be useful/necessary.
 -->

 <!--